Why North Korea still hates the United States

 Most historians say the war started when the eldest Kim invaded the south, but North Korea teaches its citizens the United States started the war -- and only the Kim family can protect them.

-The North Korean state attempts to engender a visceral hatred for the United States: Kindergarteners draw anti-American martial images.
+The North Korean state attempts to engender a visceral hatred for the United States.
+Kindergarteners draw anti-American martial images.
 The news media releases videos of the US military in flames.
 The June 25 anniversary of the start of the Korean War is "the day of struggle against US imperialism."

 The man who led them through war, Kim Il Sung, is revered as a god in North Korea and credited with countless accomplishments: most notably inventing the country's guiding ideology, juche -- which means self-reliance -- and liberating the Korean Peninsula from Japanese occupation.